PickleKemo/k8s-eks-gitops/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+## Discussion / Community Insights

+Use this section to solicit feedback, surface design considerations, discuss implementation trade-offs, and gather community insights.
+Feel free to:

+- Propose alternatives and ask questions about architecture
+- Highlight performance, security, or deployment concerns
+- Share links to related discussions, RFCs or design docs
+- Call out areas where maintainers should prioritize review
+- Ask for input on UX, CI/CD workflows or observability dashboards
 ```